Fajar-RahmadJaya/KeyTik/README.md

 11. Import Profile.
 12. Pin Profile.

+## Feature Plan (Possibly to be Implemented) :
+1. Helper to Know What Remap Key in Profile.
+2. Create profile or edit only always on top.
+3. Refine shortcut.
+4. Automatically take key input.
+5. Refine key input.
+6. Assign script or remap for multiple or different physical keyboard.
+7. Resize and remember window size.
+8. Refine Error Handling.

 ## How To Use KeyTik As Auto Clicker :
 Auto clicker come bundled as one whenever you download KeyTik.
 I take it from [AutoHotkey Script Collection And Template](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection) so the default it use hold 'e' to activate auto clicker.
 So whenever you hold the 'e' key on you keyboard, it will simulate left click infinitely with 100 millisecond between each left click.
 You can adjust it like change the 'e' key, change left click, change interval.
 For more guide on how to change it or download the script, go to [Auto Clicker When Holding Specific Key](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection/releases/tag/AutoClickHoldingKey).